c-kobo/ui5con2023/exercises/ex1/README.md

 (15) Click **Open Page Map** on tab **Application Information** that is automatically displayed after app generation.

-Note: If the Page Map does not open, try refreshing the web browser page
+__Note: If Page Map does not open, try refreshing the web browser page to reload the tooling__

 ![](./images/image25.png)